 Having been certified in Essential Oils and the blending of them has led to the creation of our own proprietary Essential Oil blends marketed under our own label of “Celtic Meadows”.
 The creation of these seven Essential Oils blends allows us to provide specific Essential Oil blends that are blended for use with horses and are safe for either inhalation or topical use.
 It is at this point early in the overall protocol that NWT will allow the horse to a select one of our proprietary Essential Oil blends in order to let them choose the blend that is right for their needs at the time.
 Having a total of seven proprietary blends available that were specifically designed and created for the needs of the horse we have allowed ourselves to start to realize the area of most need and gives us a specific path to follow.
 Doing this at this time allows for the horse to start a much more relaxed and beneficial session, thus allowing for the greatest response during the entire protocol.

-Once having completed the Trigger Point Therapy we then integrate the use of “Equine Stone Therapy” which continues to use specific moves throughout the horse’s entire body, be they acupressure points, trigger points, or even sites of common injuries.
-Equine Stone Therapy is another protocol that can be effectively integrated with Trigger Point Therapy and the therapeutic benefits of this specific therapy effects the horse at many different levels, including: myofascial (muscles, tendons, and ligaments), neurological (stimulating nerve ends within the belly of the muscle, tendon, or ligament), and emotional relaxation.
+Once having completed Trigger Point Therapy we then integrate the use of “Equine Stone Therapy” which continues to use specific moves throughout the horse’s entire body, be they acupressure points, trigger points, or even sites of common injuries.
+Equine Stone Therapy is another protocol that can be effectively integrated with Trigger Point Therapy and the therapeutic benefits of this specific therapy affect the horse at many different levels, including: myofascial (muscles, tendons, and ligaments), neurological (stimulating nerve ends within the belly of the muscle, tendon, or ligament), and emotional relaxation.
 This protocol is one that has been designed to effectively reduce and eliminate muscular lesions in the horse.

 Some of the certified protocols that NWT presently use were originally created for use with humans and NWT has taken those same protocols and converted them for our use with horses to obtain the same positive results that are being achieved with humans.
-In fact, we at NWT have been told that we are the only certified therapy practitioners using them on horses; and these are the one that we use on a daily basis.
+In fact, we at NWT have been told that we are the only certified therapy practitioners using them on horses; and these are the ones that we use on a daily basis.

 Once that the NWT session has been completed we recommend doing some physical exercises or even riding for at least 20 minutes right after the session which will help to continue to improve the changes that were made during the NWT session.